A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Multilevel Markov chain Monte Carlo algorithm

-{We finish the abstract discussion of the new, hierarchical multilevel Metropolis-Hastings MCMC algorithm with the main theorem that establishes a bound on the $\varepsilon$-cost of the multilevel estimator under certain assumptions on the MCMC error, on the (weak) model error, on the strong error between the states on level $\ell$ and on level $\ell-1$ (in the two-level estimator for $Y_\ell$), as well as on the cost $\mathcal{C}_\ell$ to advance Algorithm 2 by one state from $n$ to $n+1$ (i.e.~one evaluation of the likelihood on level $\ell$ and one on level $\ell-1$).
+We finish the abstract discussion of the new, hierarchical multilevel Metropolis-Hastings MCMC algorithm with the main theorem that establishes a bound on the $\varepsilon$-cost of the multilevel estimator under certain assumptions on the MCMC error, on the (weak) model error, on the strong error between the states on level $\ell$ and on level $\ell-1$ (in the two-level estimator for $Y_\ell$), as well as on the cost $\mathcal{C}_\ell$ to advance Algorithm 2 by one state from $n$ to $n+1$ (i.e.~one evaluation of the likelihood on level $\ell$ and one on level $\ell-1$).
 As in the case of the standard MCMC estimator, this bound is obtained by quantifying and balancing the decay of the bias and the sampling errors of the estimator.
-To state our assumption on the MCMC error and to define the mean square error of the estimator we define $\bTheta_\ell := \{\theta_\ell^n\}_{n\in\mathbb{N}} \cup \{\Theta_{\ell-1}^n\}_{n\in\mathbb{N}}$, for $\ell \ge 1$, and $\bTheta_0 := \{\theta_0^n\}_{n\in\mathbb{N}}$\,.}